legacy2cuba/comicbook_marvel/README.md

 APIServiceBean
 ==============

-The APIServiceBean provides helper methods to make setting up a connection to the service easier.
+The MarvelServiceBean class extends the APIServiceBean class, which provides helper methods to make setting up a connection to the service easier.
 The getBaseURL should be implemented with knowledge of the service and how to construct the authorization hash.
 ```java
 	@Override